mikzuit/fair-job-offer/README.md

 Third: prevent job market turned into marketing strategy.

-Fourth: protect personal data (in resume); which is usually process to steal passwords; and not being spread over companies.
+Fourth: protect personal data (in resumes); which is usually processed to steal passwords; and not avoid this being spread over companies.

 Fifth: To share with people looking for a job all the templates (Resume, Cover Letter, Footnotes) and text to copy/paste to tighten your rights.